NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/quoFEM/quo-14/README.rst

 -------
 In this example, Bayesian estimation is used to estimate the lateral story stiffnesses of the two stories of a simple steel frame, given data about its mode shapes and frequencies.
+The transitional Markov chain Monte Carlo algorithm is used to obtain samples from the posterior probability distribution of the lateral story stiffnesses.

 Problem description
 -------------------